Table of Contents

 Battery Life

-- Sleek unibody polycarbonate design with vibrant color options.
+Sleek unibody polycarbonate design in vibrant colors.

-- Nokia Drive for offline navigation and Nokia Music for music streaming and downloads.
+Nokia Drive for offline navigation and Nokia Music for music streaming and downloads.

 Cons